Ifoegbu1/flutter-fastlane-action/README.md

 - The example iOS Distribution JSON contains placeholder values - replace with your actual values
 - For iOS builds, the entire distribution JSON must be stored as a GitHub Secret
 - For Android builds, all keystore information and service account credentials must be stored as GitHub Secrets

+## Troubleshooting

+### Common Issues

+#### Android Build Issues

+1. **App signing problems:**

+   - Ensure your `build.gradle` is properly configured as shown in the Android setup section
+   - Verify that your keystore file is valid and accessible to the action
+   - Check that the key alias and passwords are correct in your GitHub secrets

+2. **Google Play deployment fails:**

+   - Ensure your service account has proper permissions in the Google Play Console
+   - Verify that your package name matches exactly with what's in the Play Store
+   - Check that your app is properly registered in the desired track

+3. **Build command errors:**
+   - Try removing complex build arguments and adding them back one by one
+   - Ensure your `androidBuildArgs` don't conflict with the signing configuration

+#### iOS Build Issues

+1. **Match certificate errors:**

+   - Ensure your Match Git repository is accessible via the provided SSH key
+   - Verify that the Match password is correct
+   - Try running Match locally to validate certificates before using in the action

+2. **TestFlight upload fails:**

+   - Verify your App Store Connect API key has sufficient permissions
+   - Ensure your bundle identifier matches what's registered in App Store Connect
+   - Check that your app version and build number are not already in use

+3. **Fastlane errors:**
+   - Ensure your fastlane installation is properly set up in your iOS folder
+   - Try running the fastlane commands locally to identify issues

+### Getting Support

+For issues with this action:

+- Check the [open issues](https://github.com/Ifoegbu1/flutter-fastlane-action/issues) for similar problems
+- File a new issue with detailed logs and reproduction steps

 ## License